 Furthermore, as the following vignette demonstrates, optimism bias—a cognitive tendency in which people feel they are less likely than others to encounter unfavourable outcomes—plays a crucial role in influencing behaviours during health crises:

 “Thus far, we have not spread HIV among ourselves.
-Thus, we don’t think we’ll acquire it right now" [a couple with HIV serodiscordant status spotted at our HIV clinics].”
+Thus, we don’t think we’ll acquire it right now" [a couple with HIV serodiscordant status spotted at our HIV clinics.”

-The perilous illusion of invulnerability is fueled by this psychological phenomena.
+The perilous illusion of invulnerability is fueled by this psychological phenomenon.
 Many people displayed complacency during the COVID-19 pandemic (or any other transmissible disease), thinking they were resistant to the virus or less likely to get it.
 They then proceeded to socialise without taking the necessary safety measures.
 From youthful partygoers to middle-aged people who wanted to maintain their normalcy, even if it meant downplaying the seriousness of the issue, such behaviours were seen in a variety of populations (Van Bavel et al., 2020).

 6.3 The optimism bias